Advising Support Services

 • Refer student to career exploration, clarification, and development, and to academic support services

-The Center for Academic Advising is located in conjunction with the Enrollment Center.
+The Center for Advising Support Services is located in conjunction with the Enrollment Center.
 Students can come to the Go!Zone, for walk-in advising or call 549-3177 to set up an appointment with an academic advisor.

 Continuing Students

 Continuing students (generally students who have completed 15 or more credits) will have an assigned faculty advisor in the student’s program of study.
-The faculty advisor is familiar with the requirements of the student's program of study.
-The Center for Academic Advising will provide the student his or her faculty advisor contact information.
-Although continuing students should meet with their faculty advisor, the Center for Academic Advising is charged with assisting continuing students when faculty advisors are not available.
+The Center for Advising Support Services will provide the student his or her faculty advisor contact information.
 Advising is an ongoing process and students should consult regularly with their faculty advisor prior to registering for courses.

 Undeclared Students